Skip to main content

 • Use SNI TLS Extension: “Yes”

-The “Verification Settings” cannot be set to “Use Platform Settings” depending on the SSL configuration.
-Use your usual settings in this case, but ensure AWS certificates are trusted.
+Depending on the SSL configuration, the “Verification Settings” cannot be set to “Use Platform Settings.”
+In this case, use your usual settings.
 If the Verification Settings are set to "Use your own," then the "Use SNI TLS Extension" option must be enabled.

 Select your Content Provider Code to identify usage, reporting, and billing.